umtdg/cmdpp/README.md

 * `PreExit`: Called in _exit_command_ before `running` is set to `false`.

 ## Readline Class
 A simple wrapper class for GNU Readline.
-Only supports history right now.
-Auto-completion is on the way.
+Supports history and auto-completion.

 ### Constructors
 * `Readline(prompt)`: Initializes a new `Readline` object with given `prompt`.